radzionc/resume/prompts/metatags.md

-Write title and description meta tags for my resume page.
+Write the title and description meta tags for my resume page.